 It would be a shame to make a beautiful price list without a proper call to action.
 It’s like preparing a wonderful meal for your friends, but forgetting to invite them over.
 Don’t be like that.
 Invite people to buy your product or book your services and make it extra easy for them, by placing links along with the call to action.

 Testimonials are a great way to make your business seem trustworthy and emphasize the best features of your products/ services.
-Each testimonial counts as a vote of confidence for your business.
+This about it this way: each testimonial counts as a vote of confidence for your business.
 If you have a few great testimonials, be sure to use them in your next price guide.

 Price list design